16 amazing tax deductions for independent contractors

 4. Car expenses

-If you spend time going from job to job or making deliveries, sometimes your vehicle can feel like your office.
+If you spend time going from job to job, making deliveries or other business tasks, sometimes your vehicle can feel like your office.
 Luckily, car expenses and mileage can be one of the largest tax write-offs for entrepreneurs.

-The IRS standard mileage rate for tax deductions is 56 cents per mile.
-The rules for calculating the rate are updated every tax year, so it's good to stay current.
+The IRS standard mileage rate for tax deductions is typically near 65.5 cents per mile in 2023.
+The rules for calculating the rate are updated every tax year, so it’s good to stay current.

 Tolls and parking expenses are also deductible.
 For extended meetings or projects, these can add up to a significant out-of-pocket expense for an independent contractor.
 Keep your receipts, and add them to your 1099.